Membership & League Information

 Every 3-4 months the EBGL hosts or helps organize an optional weekend or evening "Special Event" for members only, where there may be an entry fee but door prizes and awards are typically given out to attendees.

 In-between each focus tournament we host an "Open Gaming" night where members are free to bring and play any game they want.
-Attendance and score is not counted at all on these nights.
-Open Gaming nights are always a good night to bring out older, out-of-print games that we don't normally get to see much.
+Only attendance is counted on these nights.
+Open Gaming nights are always a good night to bring out brand new or older, out-of-print games that we don't normally get to see much.

 The Edmonton Board Gaming League is closely partnered with it's largest commercial supporter and sponsor, Mission: Fun & Games, in St. Albert.
 As a result, the EBGL hosts most events in the large, private games room at the Mission: Fun & Games store in St. Albert.

 As with any gaming organization, the Edmonton Board Gaming League comes with a few expenses that are shared by the members.
-There is no official annual or monthly fee (yet), but we do expect members to cover the following:
+The following expenses are expected by all members:

 Games.
 Members will take turns buying a copy of the "game of focus" if insufficient copies are owned by members of the league.
 We always ask if any members are interested in buying the game before assigning someone.
 Because of this, members usually only have to buy 1 game a year.
 Games purchased by members are theirs to own, but should be left with the League organizers until that game is no longer "in focus".
-In 2015, the average cost of a focus game was approximately $70 CAD.
+In 2023, the average cost of a focus game is expected to be approximately $80 CAD.

 Attendance.
-League play nights are officially every second Friday (bi-weekly).
-A few days before every game night an email is sent reminding members of the upcoming event.
-It is the member's responsibility to respond if they plan to attend before the RSVP deadline or else it will be assumed they are not attending.
+League play nights during an 10 month "season" (Jan - Oct) are officially every second Friday (bi-weekly).
+A few days before every game night a reminder email is sent out reminding members of the upcoming event (if they are registered for automated emails).
+It is the member's responsibility to respond in the appropriate event forum if they plan to attend before the RSVP deadline or else it will be assumed they are not attending.
 Because this is a league environment, we do expect our members to attend at least one of the official club events every three months.
 Beyond the minimum expectations, everyone in the club is welcome and encouraged to attend as often as possible.
 If at least 4 people are not signed up for a league play night, it will be cancelled.

 Judges.
 Each league play night (and especially tournament nights) one member per table will be assigned as a "Judge", meaning they are responsible for reading the rule book and making final calls on any rule disputes.
 On practice nights, the owners of the games are automatically judges.